Lisfranc Joint Injury

 How is a Lisfranc joint injury diagnosed?

-Your doctor will begin with a medical history, asking questions about your recent symptoms and your past medical problems.
-Your doctor will also do an exam of your foot, looking for tenderness, deformity, bruising, and swelling.
-Your doctor may grasp your toes and move them up and down, seeing whether this causes pain.
+Your healthcare provider will begin with a health history, asking questions about your recent symptoms and your past medical problems.
+Your healthcare provider will also do an exam of your foot, looking for tenderness, deformity, bruising, and swelling.
+Your healthcare provider may grasp your toes and move them up and down, seeing whether this causes pain.

-To definitively diagnose your Lisfranc injury, you doctor will probably order X-rays as well.
-Your doctor might need to order special views of the foot, because these injuries sometimes don’t show up on standard X-rays.
+To definitively diagnose your Lisfranc injury, your healthcare provider will order X-rays.
+Your healthcare provider might need to order special views of the foot, because these injuries sometimes don’t show up on standard X-rays.

-In some cases, your doctor might order more detailed imaging to get more information about your foot.
-Magnetic resonance imaging (MRI) gives more information about damage to the soft tissues in your foot, and CT scans give more detailed information about damage to your bones.
-These techniques may pick up injuries that an X-ray alone might miss.
+In some cases, your healthcare provider might order more detailed imaging to get more information about your foot.
+MRI gives more information about damage to the soft tissues in your foot.
+CT scans give more detailed information about damage to your bones.
+These tests may pick up injuries that an X-ray alone might miss.
 It is important to have your injury diagnosed correctly because the treatment for a simple ankle sprain (a common misdiagnosis) is quite different.
-An emergency room physician typically makes the diagnosis, but an orthopedic doctor might help treat you.
+An emergency room healthcare provider typically makes the diagnosis.
+But an orthopedic specialist might help treat you.

 How is a Lisfranc joint injury treated?

-Your treatment may vary according to the severity of your injury.
-You may only need nonsurgical treatment for your injury if you don’t have any bone breaks, if your bones are still in alignment, and if your ligaments are not completely torn.
+Your treatment may vary based on the severity of your injury.
+You may need only nonsurgical treatment for your injury if you don’t have any bone breaks, if your bones are still in alignment, and if your ligaments are not completely torn.
 For these types of injuries, your treatment might include:

-- Serial X-rays to determine how your foot is healing
+Having serial X-rays to find out how your foot is healing

 It is very important not to put weight on your foot during the initial healing period.

 If your injury was more severe than this, you probably will need surgery as well.
-Your doctor may do a surgery called open reduction and internal fixation.
-During this surgery, your doctor puts your bones back in the correct alignment.
-Using special metal plates and screws, your doctor physically reattaches the pieces of your bones back together.
-Your doctor might remove some or all of this hardware at a later date.
-Your doctor might also repair other ligament injuries.
+Your healthcare provider may do a surgery called open reduction and internal fixation.
+During this surgery, he or she puts your bones back in the correct alignment.
+Using special metal plates and screws, your healthcare provider physically reattaches the pieces of your bones back together.
+Your healthcare provider might remove some or all of this hardware at a later date.
+He or she might also repair other ligament injuries.

-Less commonly, surgeons does a joint fusion as the initial procedure.
+Less commonly, the surgeon does a joint fusion as the initial procedure.
 Surgeons usually only do this if the damage is very severe and they cannot repair it.
 This surgery permanently fuses one or more of the bones in the region together, so they heal into a single, solid piece.

-After either type of surgery, you would need to use a cast for several weeks and avoid putting weight on your foot during this time.
+After either type of surgery, you would need to use a splint or cast for several weeks.
+You should not put weight on your foot during this time.

-What are the complications of a Lisfranc joint injury?
+What are possible complications of a Lisfranc joint injury?

 Lisfranc joint injuries often cause arthritis in the injured bones of your foot.
 This might cause chronic pain in the region.
 You are more likely to develop arthritis if you had a severe Lisfranc joint injury that damaged much of the cartilage in the region.
 This arthritis might develop even if your initial surgery was successful.
 Some people need to have joint fusion surgery to relieve these symptoms if their arthritis is severe.

-There is also a risk that your bones will fail to heal properly, which might require a follow-up surgery.
-These risks may be higher if you smoke and if you have certain medical conditions, like osteoporosis.
+There is also a risk that your bones will fail to heal properly.
+This might require follow-up surgery.
+These risks may be higher if you smoke and if you have certain health conditions such as diabetes or osteoporosis.